 To date, there are 124 confirmed cases of Legionnaires’ disease.
 Of those 94 were treated and release and 12 lost their lives.

 Although all of the people who tragically died in this outbreak were adults with underlying medical conditions, the Legionella pneumonia shortened their lives.
 Families were cheated out of time with loved ones.
 These families may have the right to pursue wrongful death claims.

+Hotels are a common location of Legionnaires’ outbreaks.
 The Health Department continues to investigate the circumstances that led to this cooling tower to become the outbreak source.
 If you live in the area and experience respiratory symptoms, such as fever, cough, chills and muscle aches, seek medical attention right away.